To learn, read. To know, write. To master, teach. ~ Hindu proverb

 Volume Discounts for Teachers

-If you are a full-time guitar teacher or are interested in becoming one and you are serious about being an exceptional instructor and a life-long learner, you may want to consider studying with me in a mentorship program.
+If you are serious about being an exceptional guitar instructor and a life-long learner, you may want to consider studying with me in a mentorship program.
 My program is structured to provide a limited number of people with the opportunity to improve their teaching skills and build a solid business while super-charging their own musical growth.
 If you are accepted into the program, I will personally instruct and assist you in all aspects of teaching both private and group lessons, including: effectively organizing and presenting concepts and skills, determining and meeting the individual needs of each student, inspiring and motivating students toward their goals and mastering business-related tasks such as building a solid student base, creating a website, setting policies and collecting fees.